-RESULTS: The Department was successful in negotiating the sale of 80.3% of the parcels it acquired during the year.
-This is more than twenty percentage points higher than the Department's target of at least 60%.
+RESULTS: The Department was successful in negotiating the sale of 76% of the parcels it acquired during the year.
+This is sixteen percentage points higher than the Department's target of at least 60%.

 Five-Year Statewide ROW Negotiation and Condemnation Trend Data